Scalable Bayesian Inference for the Inverse Temperature of a Hidden Potts Model: Concluding remarks

-We have shown that simulating auxiliary variables at every iteration is too computationally expensive for applications in image analysis.
-Exact inference is infeasible for the scale of data that is commonly encountered in scientific studies, such as medical imaging and remote sensing.
-This has also been reported in previous studies, such as \citet{McGrory2009,Everitt2012,Moores2014} and \citet{Moores2014a}, but this is the first systematic comparison of the scalability of these algorithms.
-Methods such as \citet{Prangle2014} can reduce the number of auxiliary iterations that need to be performed, but not enough to compensate for the two orders of magnitude difference in runtime that we observe.
+MCMC algorithms that involve simulating auxiliary variables at every iteration are too computationally expensive for applications in image analysis.
+Exact inference is infeasible for the scale of data that is commonly encountered in scientific studies, such as satellite remote sensing.
+Methods such as Russian roulette \citep{Lyne2015}, lazy ABC \citep{Prangle2014}, or delayed acceptance \citep{Sherlock2015} can reduce the number of auxiliary iterations that need to be performed, but not enough to compensate for the two orders of magnitude difference in runtime that we observe.

-Pseudolikelihood (PL) was the fastest of the four algorithms but produced very different estimates of $\beta$ when applied to real data.
-The other three algorithms all depend on the value of the sufficient statistic $\mathrm{S}(\mathbf{z})$, while PL uses the product of the conditional densities.
-We have illustrated how the approximation error of PL increases for values of $\beta$ above the critical point.
-This is due to long-range dependence between the latent labels.
-Composite likelihood methods such as \citet{Friel2004} and \citet{Friel2009} can reduce the approximation error by computing the estimate using sub-lattices.
-It is possible that the real images that we used in this study have a more complex correlation structure than what can be captured by the Potts model.
-This could explain the differences in the PL estimates between the simulation study and the real data.

-This paper can serve as a guide to the selection of a suitable algorithm for Bayesian image analysis.
-We have provided our implementation of the four algorithms as an R package so that readers can experiment using their own data.
-There are faster algorithms for fitting a hidden Potts model, such as variational Bayes (VB) \citep{McGrory2009} and iterated conditional modes (ICM) \citep{Besag1986}, but these provide limited options for estimating the inverse temperature.
-We have shown that it is feasible to use MCMC for images of realistic size, given reasonable computational power by contemporary standards.
-This enables the posterior distribution of the inverse temperature to be estimated along with all of the other model parameters.